-A qualified dog trainer experienced in positive behavioral modification with resource guarding is highly recommended in this instance due to safety concerns.
-Resource guarding can escalate to a point where the aggression is not safe and the assistance from a professional dog trainer is warranted.
+A qualified dog or cat trainer experienced in positive behavioral modification with resource guarding is highly recommended in these cases due to safety concerns.
+Resource guarding can escalate to a point where the aggression is not safe and assistance from a professional trainer is warranted.

-If a dog or cat is physically healthy and is consuming a diet sufficient in essential amino acids, resource guarding is the likely component of aggressive behavior.
+If a dog or cat is physically healthy and is consuming a diet sufficient in essential amino acids, resource guarding is the likely cause for aggressive behavior.
 A consistent feeding routine to eliminate the display of resource guarding and behavior modification training program is needed to overcome food aggression.